 But something was still missing.
 The tipping point came when we found ourselves planning our next trip the day we returned home.
 We knew there and then that wanted to build a life around travel.
 We wanted to lead an extraordinary life and travel was our outlet to do so.

 In 2008, we started this blog not just to share our travel stories but also to achieve our goal.
-We worked hard to build this blog into a popular travel resource, and miraculously, we succeeded.
+We worked hard to build this blog into a popular travel resource, and eventually we succeeded in making a living from this travel blog.
 I spent every minute of my free time learning the fundamentals of writing and online marketing tools, while Alberto studied the technical side of web management and photography.
 Within a year, our blog became one of the most popular travel sites on the internet and we had started making a living out of freelance work with magazines and newspapers around the world.

 In 2011, we decided to take it a step further by launching a digital iPad magazine, WildJunket Magazine.
 It is an extension of this website and aims to cover travel destinations in even more details and with more striking photography.
 We want to inspire even more readers to get out of their comfort zone and explore remote and unusual corners of the world.